pankosmas/TopicExtractor/README.md

 # TopicExtractor

-TopicExtractor is a system that provides topic modelling on news articles and political speeches.
+TopicExtractor is a system that provides topic modelling on news articles and political speeches in modern Greek language.
 It consists of two major concepts.
 While examining articles, it processes texts per paragraph.
 While examining speeches, the processed part is the one provided (as the output) by the Google Speech To Text API every time during the recording.
 Both of them form the system's input.

 # System's Description